-Marketers seeking to dominate their respective niches should be focused on the best website layouts for maximum UX and conversions.
+Marketers seeking to dominate their respective niches should be focused on the best website layouts.

-You can get a leg up on the competition by “borrowing” from the best and latest website layouts in operation today.
+Luckily, you don’t have to design your own.
+There are a ton of great website layouts being used now.
 These are layouts that are easy to navigate, simple in scope, and focused on providing a memorable user experience.

-Most importantly, the best layouts for marketing are heavily influenced by conversion science, making the designs ideal for marketers who covet more subscribers, leads, and purchases.
+Most importantly, the best layouts for marketing are heavily influenced by conversion science.
+That makes them perfect for marketers who want more subscribers, leads, and purchases.

 - Simple to Use: Visitors to your site shouldn’t have to figure out how your layout works.
 Instead, your web traffic should be able to land and get the information they need quickly and easily.

 - Intuitive: 76% of consumers want a website that makes information easy to find.
 You can do that by making your layout predictable.

 For instance, if you look at other sites in you niche, you’ll probably notice the logo featured in the top left-hand corner.
 The phone number is typically in the right-hand corner, and the information above the fold is usually designed in an “F” pattern, which follows the natural direction of human eyesight and attention.

 While it’s natural to want a site that’s unique and creative, stick with what works and you’ll enhance UX and conversions in return.